 What?
 You mean they schemed and connived?

-Yes. if you believe such things do not and cannot happen among Quakers, Friend, it’s time thee woke up and smelt the fair trade organic shade-grown roast arabica.
+Yes.
+If you believe such things do not and cannot happen among Quakers, Friend, it’s time thee woke up and smelt the fair trade organic shade-grown roast arabica.
+It does.

 The Elder Establishment personified: J. Bevan Braithwaite, dominating minister in London YM for decades; he had no clue til it was too late.

 Many other examples could be offered; but I encourage you to look them up yourselves.

 So sometimes, in dealing with us elders, you’ll find that you may have to wait for a Quaker funeral or two before taking your rightful places among the in-crowd.
 But often enough, if you get together and Smarten Up, this process can be speeded up.

 Finally, the time may come when passive aggression just doesn’t cut it.
 Now and then you may have to actually push your way into the charmed circle, and even engage in open conflict.